niladri747/Redshift_ETLFW/README.md

 ### 1. Deploy DDLs in Postgres DB
 Login to your PG database and Execute https://github.com/niladri747/Redshift_ETLFW/blob/main/postgres/pg_deployment.sql.
-Replace $$schema with the schema of appropriate schema.
+Replace $$schema with the appropriate schema.
 This schema should be available as an external schema in Redshift.
 Read the instructions in the scripts to replace the insert statements.

 * Make sure you have an entry for each source table that you want to be extracted in the $$schema.etlfw_load_details table.
 This is a one time activity